cfoust/cy/docs/src/layouts.md

 # Layouts

 `cy` uses a declarative, tree-based system for defining how panes are displayed on the screen.
 It refers to this as the **layout**.
-Every `cy` client has a layout that can be retrieved with {{api layout/get}} and set with {{api layout/set}}.
 A layout is just a configuration for how the `cy` screen should look.
 It is composed of **nodes** of different types, like panes, splits, et cetera.
 In other words, a layout is a description of all of the visual elements on the screen.

 The structure of a typical layout might look something like this: